All posts

 MCP-native context delivery#

 Unblocked serves context to AI coding agents through MCP (Model Context Protocol), the open standard for agent-to-tool communication.
 Agents running in Cursor, Claude Code, GitHub Copilot, Windsurf, or any MCP-compatible environment can query Unblocked directly.
+A CLI extends that reach to terminal workflows and scripted pipelines.
 The context arrives pre-synthesized, conflict-resolved, and permission-checked.

 On one controlled internal task, the same agent on the same codebase completed work with 48% fewer tokens and 83% faster once Unblocked was feeding context upstream.
 The difference wasn't the agent.
 It was the context.